0xHiteshPatel/appsvcs_integration_iapp/docs/index.rst

 The purpose of this project is to provide an iApp_ template that can be used to automate and orchestrate Layer 4-7 applications service deployments using `F5 Networks`_ BIG-IP/iWorkflow Products.
-Additionally, this iApp serves as a common integration point for third party SDN/NFV/Automation/Orchestration products.
+Additionally, this template serves as a common integration point for third party SDN/NFV/Automation/Orchestration products.

 Support